rust-lang/surveys/surveys/2023-annual-survey/questions.md

 ## For previous Rust users

-### Why did you stop using Rust?
+### As you have indicated that you're no longer using Rust, why did you stop using Rust?

 Type: select all that apply

 - Missing language features
 - Missing libraries
 - Missing tools
-- Too difficult or complex to become productive writing it
+- Too difficult to learn
 - Community was rude, unwelcoming, or otherwise off-putting
 - I prefer to use another language
 - I no longer have the opportunity to use Rust due to factors outside of my control